JacksonGaston/TuDienDaiNam/README.md

 ## 🔄 Maintenance and Updates

 ### Updating Dictionary Data
-1. Add new PNG images to `/images/`
+1. Add new text files to `/data/`
-2. Run `npm run process` in backend
+2. Run `npm run build-db` in backend
 3. Test updated database thoroughly
 4. Build and submit new app version